oubani/cheat-sheet/React-testing-library/README.md

 1. Catch Bugs
 2. Increases the confidence of the application.
 3. Speeds up QA time
-4. Can serve as documentations
+4. Can serve as documentation

 ## Types of Testing